Shea Weber: International play

 On July 2, 2009, Weber was invited to the Canadian orientation camp for the 2010 Winter Olympics in Vancouver.
 On December 30, 2009, he was named to the final Canadian roster for the tournament.
 In Canada's qualification round game against Germany, Weber scored Canada's second goal of the game in an 8–2 victory.
 His shot passed through the mesh net behind German goaltender Thomas Greiss and a video review was required to award the goal.
 Weber finished the tournament with six points in seven games, ranking second amongst defencemen in terms of scoring, and was named to the tournament's all-star team, which defeated the United States 3–2 in overtime to win the gold medal.
-Weber, along with his British Columbian teammates from the Olympic team, were inducted into the BC Sports Hall of Fame in September 2011.
+Weber, along with his British Columbian teammates from the Olympic team, were inducted into the BC Sports Hall of Fame in 2011.

 After his Nashville Predators failed to make the 2013 Stanley Cup playoffs, Weber was considered a lock for the 2013 World Championship team, but Hockey Canada deemed the cost of insuring his large NHL contract too high and ultimately did not select him.

 Weber was named an alternate captain for Canada in the 2014 Winter Olympics in Sochi, where Canada repeated as gold medallists.
 He was also an alternate captain for Canada's champion team at the 2016 World Cup in Toronto.

 Personal life

 Weber has a brother, Brandon, who is two years younger.
 Brandon grew up playing hockey with Shea's former Predators teammate Cody Franson.
 When Weber was 14, his mother underwent surgery to remove brain tumors, but in early 2010 had a series of seizures, was placed in an induced coma, and died on August 11, 2010.

-On July 20, 2013, Weber married high school sweetheart, Bailey Munro, whom he had met while playing junior hockey in Kelowna.
-The couple have three children together.
+On July 20, 2013, Weber married Bailey Munro, who he had met while playing junior hockey in Kelowna.
+The couple has three children.